zhangrenyuuchicago/PathCap/README.md

 ## Visualization

 ![](visualization.png)
 Visualization of the PathCap method on four test slides from four different tissues.The last column shows some examples of attention weights when the model generates the corresponding tokens.
 White/bright indicates more attention weight,black/dark indicates less attention weight.
+We observe the model attends at word-level to both the inner parts of the tissue or texture and also the boundaries, depending on the caption context.